Login

 To effectively search and find certain credentials in the vault you can use the search function by clicking on the search icon and start typing.
 This search considers only the name of the credentials.

 There is also an extended search available since version 1.8.0.
-By start typing with “!” you will see some command suggestions to search directly by specific fields of an credential, e.g. search by username or search all veiled/obfuscated credentials.
+By start typing with “!” you will see a few command suggestions to search directly by specific fields of a credential, e.g. search by username or search all veiled/obfuscated credentials.
 Or just search in all fields.
 To mark the end of a search string you can use the semicolon (";").
 E.g. to search the credentials with username “johndoe” you can type “!user:johndoe;”.

 Expiring credentials